Sweet Potato, Black Bean and Kale Quesadillas

 - 3 medium sweet potatoes, sliced ½ inch thick

-- ¾ teaspoon salt, divided
+- ¾ teaspoon fine sea salt, divided

-- ½ teaspoon cumin
+- ½ teaspoon ground cumin

 - ½ teaspoon chili powder

-- ¼ teaspoon oregano
+- ¼ teaspoon dried oregano

 - 1 to 2 chipotle peppers in adobo sauce, minced